Skip to main content

 }

-This section applies only if your meshCustomers pay you (the Cloud Foundation team), upfront to purchase Reserved Instances and Savings Plans directly on their AWS accounts, which give them priority for consuming the RI or SP.
+This section applies only if your application teams (represented by meshWorkspaces) pay you (the Cloud Foundation team), upfront to purchase Reserved Instances and Savings Plans directly on their AWS accounts, which give them priority for consuming the RI or SP.
 If this is the case, you can enable reservedInstanceFairChargeback and savingsPlanFairChargeback feature flags to achieve the following.
 See Reserved Reserved Instances & Savings Plans Guide for more details.

 The upfront payments will be shown as line items in the tenant usage report for the month on which the Reserved Instance or Savings Plan starts.